Parliament Act 2025

 You could also call this:

 When a parliamentary party wants to appoint or remove an employee, you need to think about what the party wants.
 The person in charge must consider the party's wishes when hiring or firing someone.
 The party can tell someone to speak on their behalf to say what they want.
-You can see that the party's wishes are important when it comes to appointing or removing employees.
-The chief executive has to think about what the party wants when making these decisions.
-This means the party has a say in who works for them in the Parliamentary Service.
+You should know that the party's wishes are important when making decisions about employees.
+The chief executive must think about what the party wants when making these decisions.
+This helps the party have a say in who works for them.
 The party can choose someone to speak for them and say what they want.
-This person is acting on the party's behalf, so their words are like the party's words.
-The chief executive must listen to what this person says when making decisions about employees.
+This person can tell the chief executive what the party's wishes are.
+The chief executive must then consider what the party wants when making decisions.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.